Chi Alpha: Chapters

 Chi Alpha within the United States has a large presence throughout the South and Midwest.
 Globally, its second-largest presence is in Europe, within some predominantly and historically Catholic and Eastern Orthodox countries of Western, Central, and Mediterranean Europe.
 At the beginning of the 21st century, there have been Chi Alpha ministries and fellowships on over 310 campuses throughout the United States as of 2010.
-As of 2022, Chi Alpha had a presence at 275 campuses throughout the United States.
+As of December 2024, Chi Alpha had a presence at 270 campuses throughout the United States, and as of August 2025, its presence declined to 268 campus ministries and fellowships.